dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 This case is evaluating a forecast probability of wind speed exceeding 34kts, and likely comparing it against the wind speed values.
-The observed cat_thresh is set to >=34 to be consistent with with the forecast probability definition.
+The observed cat_thresh is set to >=34 to be consistent with the forecast probability definition.

 **Q. Grid-Stat - What would be an example of verifying probabilities?